ChicagoDSA/sc-site/_pages/en/2-platform.md

 - Public funding for all election candidates: This serves as a buffer against monied interests so that it is harder for them to overtake the electoral process.
 - Equitable funding and staffing of City Council overall and at the aldmanic level on par with mayor's office and executive branch
 <hr>
 Our platform was inspired by CDSA, DSA NYC, UWF, Grassroots Collaborative, DSA for the City and the Diane Morales Mayoral campaign policy platforms.
-Thank you.